scorpion8511/med_txt02/README.md

 Each figure written to `pubmed_parsed_data.json` includes a `domains` array, and the enclosing article lists all domains found across its figures.
+You can also fetch the domain keyword mapping from a remote JSON glossary by passing its URL with `glossary_url`.

 ```python
 from pmc15_pipeline.data import generate_pmc15_pipeline_outputs